jeffThompson/DesigningWithData/Week06-RaceInAmerica/Part1-ContextualizationResearch.md

 This kind of research should be open-ended and not results oriented.
 You don't need to walk away from this with a clear plan but (kind of like our readings) a sense of part of this topic, new things you didn't know about before, and more questions you want to ask.

 Take lots of notes, keep track of images and, if you find some, data too.
+You'll be adding elements like text, quotes, images, and video to your project, so keeping track of that stuff now will be really helpful later.